drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step4 Outfit.md

 			/flushvar extra|
 			/wait {{getvar::wait}}|

+			/setvar key=logicBasedInstruction {{noop}}|

 			/ife (( characterArchetype != 'Human') and ( characterArchetype != 'Android')) {:
-				/setvar key=logicBasedInstruction "7.
-If {{getvar::possAdjPronoun}} Features includes fur, scales, feathers, or non-human markings, ensure the makeup is applied in visible or exposed areas — such as facial skin patches, ridges, horns, or ceremonial markings — and accounts for species texture."|
+				/ife ( logicBasedInstruction != '') {:
+					/addvar key=logicBasedInstruction {{newline}}|
 				:}|
+				/setvar key=logicBasedInstruction "- If {{getvar::possAdjPronoun}} Features includes fur, scales, feathers, or non-human markings, ensure the makeup is applied in visible or exposed areas — such as facial skin patches, ridges, horns, or ceremonial markings — and accounts for species texture."|
+			:}|
 			/elseif (( characterArchetype == 'Human') or ( characterArchetype == 'Android')) {:
-				/setvar key=logicBasedInstruction "7.
-If {{getvar::possAdjPronoun}} Features includes prosthetics, cybernetics, scars, piercings, or skin conditions, consider how the makeup highlights or contrasts with these features visually."|
+				/setvar key=logicBasedInstruction "- If {{getvar::possAdjPronoun}} Features includes prosthetics, cybernetics, scars, piercings, or skin conditions, consider how the makeup highlights or contrasts with these features visually."|
 			:}|

 			/getvar key=genSettings index=inputIsList|